 Emir Timur

-Emir Timur (1336-1405), known as Tamerlane, was a legendary Turco-Mongol conqueror who founded the vast Timurid Empire across Central Asia, Iran, and the Middle East.
+Emir Timur (1336-1405) was a legendary Turkish conqueror and statesman who founded the Timurid Empire across Central Asia, Iran, and the Middle East.
+His legacy spans military conquests, architectural wonders, and a deep appreciation for arts and sciences.

-Timur saw himself as the restorer of the Mongol Empire, deeply rooted in Turco-Mongol traditions, and an architect of a powerful Turkish identity and unity.
-He heavily patronized Turkic literature, intellects, and significantly enriched the Islamic Renaissance.
-His campaigns were driven by the vision of a unified Eurasian empire that would elevate the Turkish heritage to unprecedented historical heights.
+Timur saw himself as a restorer of Turco-Islamic civilization, deeply rooted in Turkish statecraft traditions and Islamic culture.
+He was a powerful patron of Turkic literature, science, and arts, significantly enriching the Islamic Golden Age.
+His vision was of a unified Turco-Islamic world that would elevate Turkish heritage to unprecedented heights.

 Emir Timur was a passionate chess master who mirrored his unparalleled strategic genius on the battlefield onto the game board.
 Over time, he found the standard 8x8 chessboard too narrow and simple for his brilliant mind.
 He needed a much deeper game to reflect the complexity of his massive armies, war elephants, catapults, and siege strategies: the 10x11 'Shatranj Kamil' (Perfect Chess), comprising 112 squares.